Axel Springer

 Axel Cäsar Springer (2 May 1912 – 22 September 1985) was a German publisher and founder of what is now Axel Springer SE, the largest media publishing firm in Europe.
 By the early 1960s his print titles dominated the West German daily press market.
 His Bild Zeitung became the nation's tabloid.

-In the late 1960s Springer entered into confrontation with the emergent New Left.
-Hostile coverage of student protests and a continuing rightward drift in editorial comment were met with boycotts and printing-press blockades and, in 1972, the bombing of the company offices by the Red Army Fraction (the "Baader Meinhof Gang").
+In the late 1960s, Springer entered into confrontation with the emergent New Left.
+Hostile coverage of student protests and a continuing rightward drift in editorial comment were met with boycotts and printing-press blockades, and later in 1972 with the bombing of the company offices by the Red Army Faction (the "Baader Meinhof Gang").

-In the late 1970s exposés of journalistic malpractice by the investigative reporter Günter Wallraff led to Press Council reprimands.
+In the late 1970s, exposés of journalistic malpractice by the investigative reporter Günter Wallraff led to Press Council reprimands.
 Sometimes referred to as Germany's Rupert Murdoch, Springer, with counter suits and minor divestments, was able to ride out public criticism of his editorial ethics and market dominance.

 Springer engaged in private diplomacy in Moscow in 1958 and, with greater recognition, in Jerusalem in 1966 and 1967.
-In addition to promotion and defence of the values of the "Western family of nations" and the North Atlantic alliance, Springer declared "reconciliation of Jews and Germans and support for the vital rights of the State of Israel" to be a leitmotif of his company's journalism.
+In addition to promotion and defence of the values of the "Western family of nations" and NATO, Springer declared "reconciliation of Jews and Germans and support for the vital rights of the State of Israel" to be a leitmotif of his company's journalism.

-Early life

-Axel Caesar Springer was born 2 May 1912 in Altona, a suburb of Hamburg, the son of Hinrich and Ottilie Springer.
-He was apprenticed as a compositor in his father's small printing and publishing firm, Hammerich & Lesser-Verlag.
-When in 1941 his father's newspaper holdings were sold by order of the Ministry of Propaganda, he was editing the business and sports pages for the Altonaer Nachrichten.
-He stayed with the firm printing literary works.